MOLINA HEALTHCARE, INC.

 COMPOSITION AND QUALIFICATIONS

 The members and chairman of the Committee shall be appointed by the Board upon the recommendation of the Corporate Governance and Nominating Committee.
-The Committee shall be comprised of three or more Directors (as determined from time to time by the Board), each of whom shall be an “independent” director pursuant to the requirements of The New York Stock Exchange and shall satisfy any additional requirements that the Board deems appropriate.
+The Committee shall be comprised of three or more Directors (as determined from time to time by the Board), each of whom shall be an “independent” director pursuant to the requirements of The New York Stock Exchange, a “non-employee director” as defined in Rule 16b-3 under the Securities Exchange Act of 1934, as amended, and shall satisfy any additional requirements that the Board deems appropriate.
 The Board may, by majority vote, remove members of the Committee.

 RESPONSIBILITIES AND DUTIES

-Except as provided below under “Limitations on Powers,” the Committee shall have and exercise all the powers and authority of the Company’s Board of Directors with respect to the following matters:
+Except as provided below under “Limitations on Powers,” the Committee shall have and exercise all the powers and authority of the Board with respect to the following matters:

 - Capital Transactions.